-What are the eligibility criteria for B.Sc.
-Anaesthesia & Operation Theatre Technology
+What are the eligibility criteria for Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT)

 programme?

-Students who are interested in applying for the B.Sc.
-OT & Anaesthesia Technology must
+Students who are interested in applying for the Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) must

 have completed 10+2 or equivalent with Physics, Chemistry and Biology as main subjects